Approaching the optimal closure: equivariance, inductive bias, and Reynolds-number generalization in data-driven LES: Results

+\paragraph{Energy and dissipation evolution} \Cref{fig:budget} shows the a posteriori evolution of the total kinetic energy and total SFS dissipation rate (excluding the viscous dissipation rate) over the evaluation window.
+The reference kinetic energy stays nearly constant; No-model accumulates energy rapidly due to the absence of any subgrid drain; dynamic Smagorinsky follows the reference at first but then drifts upward, consistent with its a posteriori dissipation falling below the reference in the right panel of \cref{fig:spectra}.
+The data-driven models track the reference kinetic energy most closely, and their SFS dissipation rates remain close to (and slightly below) the reference throughout the window; they are visually indistinguishable on this plot.
+Clark exhibits non-monotonic behavior, peaking at intermediate times and falling thereafter, signaling its marginal stability in this configuration.

-\paragraph{Energy spectra} \Cref{fig:spectrum} shows the time-averaged energy spectra for the different LES solutions.
+\paragraph{Energy spectra} The left panel of \cref{fig:spectra} shows the time-averaged energy spectra for the different LES solutions.
 Time averaging reduces temporal fluctuations, providing a clearer comparison of the spectral energy distribution across models.
-The Kolmogorov normalizations are applied such that the Kolmogorov spectrum is equal to one at the Kolmogorov length scale, indicating how far the resolved scales are from the dissipation range (see \cref{eq:kolmogorov} for more details).
-For Clark, only spectra from before the instability at $t \approx 2.1$ are included.
-No-model, Clark, and TBNN are insufficiently dissipative, exhibiting a spurious energy pile-up at the highest wavenumbers.
-Smagorinsky is overly dissipative, with energy levels consistently below the reference.
-Conv and G-conv closely match the reference spectrum but remain slightly elevated at the highest wavenumbers.
+The wavenumber axis is normalized by the Kolmogorov length scale (see \cref{eq:kolmogorov}), indicating how far the resolved scales are from the dissipation range; the energy normalization cancels in the ratio.
+No-model and Clark are insufficiently dissipative, exhibiting a spurious energy pile-up at the highest wavenumbers.
+Dynamic Smagorinsky preserves the spectral shape but sits slightly above the reference at intermediate wavenumbers, consistent with its excess of forward transfer there.
+The data-driven models all closely match the reference spectrum, with only a slight deficit at the highest resolved wavenumbers consistent with their mild over-dissipation.

-\paragraph{Tensor distributions} To further distinguish the models, we examine their a-priori tensor distributions. \Cref{fig:tensor-distributions} shows the distributions of $\tau_{1 1}$, $\tau_{1 2}$, and the dissipation coefficient $\tau_{i j} \bar{S}_{i j}$, obtained via kernel density estimation over all snapshots.
-No-model is omitted (it would appear as a Dirac delta at zero).
-For $\tau_{1 1}$ and $\tau_{1 2}$, Smagorinsky produces distributions that are too narrow.
-The four structural closures are accurate in high-density regions but differ in tail behavior: Clark fails to capture the tails, while TBNN, Conv, and G-conv accurately reproduce them.
-For the dissipation coefficient, Smagorinsky is slightly too dissipative and produces no backscatter (positive values), unlike the reference.
-Clark captures backscatter well but lacks sufficient forward transfer (negative values).
-TBNN accurately captures forward transfer but slightly underestimates backscatter.
-Conv and G-conv have backscatter profiles similar to TBNN but are overly dissipative.